09 July, 2020

 Type 4 – Light Duty Wall Tie

 A light duty wall tie used in box-form domestic dwellings that have inner and outer leaves of a similar thickness.
 They are suitable for buildings with a maximum height if 10m and for flat sites where the basic wind speed is up to 27m/s and altitude is not greater than 150m above sea level.
-The VE4 light duty housing tie is our standard Type 4 tie and the Neutras 4 offers a low thermal conductivity housing tie option.
+The VE4 light duty housing tie is our standard Type 4 tie and the Neutras range are low thermal conductivity wall ties.

 This type of wall tie is specifically designed to secure an inner timber frame to an outer brick skin.
 The main property of these ties is that they can absorb substantial vertical movement between the brick and timber, whilst still performing their structural function.